Sports Medicine Surgery for the Shoulder, Elbow, Wrist and Hand

-- Fracture repair: You may need surgery to realign and connect the pieces of bone to help fractures in the wrist joint or hand heal properly.
+- Fracture Care: You may need surgery to realign and connect the pieces of bone to help fractures in the wrist joint or hand heal properly.
 The surgeon may use screws, rods or other hardware to hold the bone pieces in place.

-- Carpal tunnel release: Our surgeons perform minimally invasive procedures to relieve pressure on a nerve that causes carpal tunnel syndrome.
+- Carpal Tunnel Release: Our surgeons perform minimally invasive procedures to relieve pressure on a nerve that causes carpal tunnel syndrome.

-- Tendon and ligament repair: We use minimally invasive procedures whenever possible to reattach torn tendons and ligaments caused by sports injuries.
+- Tendon and Ligament Repair: We use minimally invasive procedures whenever possible to reattach torn tendons and ligaments caused by sports injuries.

 Learn more about the hand, wrist & shoulder injuries and conditions we treat.

-Orthopedic Surgery for Joint Replacement
+Orthopaedic Surgery for Joint Replacement

 Joint replacement can relieve symptoms such as pain, swelling and reduced range of motion from arthritis or an injury.
-At Memorial, our board-certified orthopedic surgeons have extensive experience in sophisticated techniques for joint replacement.
+At Memorial, our board-certified orthopaedic surgeons have extensive experience in sophisticated techniques for joint replacement.
 Read about our joint replacement procedures and services.